 If you are working on the payment app MVP, let users send money.
 If you are developing a social network MVP, let users post their content.
 Always keep in mind what is the principal purpose of your product and don’t let complementary functionality distract you.

 MVP Launch: the Rawer the Better

 MVP software development aims to launch a prototype as soon as it is practically possible.
 Minimum viable product is integral to timely user data gathering.
-Sooner you release it, the more information you accumulate over time.
+The sooner you release it, the more information you accumulate over time.

 It is okay to feel that your MVP is raw.
 On the other hand, if it feels like your minimum viable product is completely ready for the launch, you may be releasing it too late.
 Don’t wait for too long and make it happen ASAP.